 - No need to be constantly plugged in!
 Touchscreens have their own interface through onboard PCs.
 This means that even if you forget your laptop or a substitute has to take over the class for the day, there is always access to this fantastic interactive option, plus any of the previously saved lessons, ensuring that you no longer have to worry about lessons not going to plan, the lessons you save will go through as expected!

 If you’d like to discuss any of the technology in this article, drop one of our team a message, we’d be more than happy to help.
-Alternatively, for more information on how Interactive Touchscreens can revolutionise your teaching, click here.
+Alternatively, see how Interactive Touchscreens can revolutionise your teaching.

 Upgrading your Classroom Technology